codeangler/vpc-endpoints-lab/verify-gateway.md

 ![figure26](./images/us-east-1/figure26.png)

-The S3 bucket policy you added to the **restricted** bucket enforces the requirement that writes into Amazon S3 occur via our VPC Endpoint.
+The S3 bucket policy you added to the restricted bucket (bucket with a bucket policy) enforces the requirement that writes into Amazon S3 occur via our VPC Endpoint.

 **SalesApp EC2 to UnRestricted Bucket**

-Verify that SalesApp EC2 **CANNOT** successfully write into the **unrestricted** bucket (bucket with no bucket policy) via the Gateway VPC Endpoint
+Verify that attempts to write into the unrestricted bucket (bucket with no bucket policy) from the SalesApp EC2 will via the Gateway VPC Endpoint will be **DENIED**

 1. Refer to the collected output values from your CloudFormation stack.
 Note the value of the "UnrestrictedS3Bucket" output.
 You will substitute this value into the commands below.